Daughter of Ferrix: Development

 Disney CEO Bob Iger announced in February 2018 that there were several Star Wars series in development, and that November one was revealed as a prequel to the film Rogue One (2016).
 The series was described as a spy thriller show focused on the character Cassian Andor, with Diego Luna reprising his role from the film.
 Jared Bush originally developed the series, writing a pilot script and series bible for the project.
 By the end of November, Stephen Schiff was serving as showrunner and executive producer of the series.
 Tony Gilroy, who was credited as a co-writer on Rogue One and oversaw extensive reshoots for the film, joined the series by early 2019 when he discussed the first story details with Luna.
 Gilroy's involvement was revealed that October, when he was set to write the first episode, direct multiple episodes, and work alongside Schiff; Gilroy had officially replaced Schiff as showrunner by April 2020.
 Six weeks of pre-production for the series had taken place in the United Kingdom by then, but this was halted and production on the series delayed due to the COVID-19 pandemic.
 Pre-production had begun again by September ahead of a planned filming start the next month.
 At that time, Gilroy, who is based in New York, chose not to travel to the UK for production on the series due to the pandemic, and was therefore unable to direct the series' first episode.
 Instead, the UK-based Toby Haynes, who was already "high on the list" of potential directors for the series, was hired to direct the first three episodes.
 Gilroy would remain executive producer and showrunner.
 In December 2020, Luna was revealed to be executive producing the series.

-The eleventh episode, titled "Daughter of Ferrix", was written by Tony Gilroy.